 For detailed information regarding insurance, please see the Required Health Insurance section of our website.

-There are many housing options in the Columbus area, including a wide variety of rooms, apartments and homes offered from both commercial companies and local landlords.
+There are many housing options in the Columbus area, including a wide variety of rooms, apartments and homes offered by both commercial companies and local landlords.
 There is also an option of "sub-letting" a place where you can rent someone's room/home for a set period of time while they are away.
 This option might be the best if you are only coming for a short period of time and do not want to sign a lease.
 Below are a few options to help you find a place close to campus, along with websites to explore a wide variety of other options.
 Please note that this list is not comprehensive and that the listed prices can fluctuate.
 Prices may or may not include utilities, furniture or more than one bedroom.
 Visit Living in Columbus.

 Immigration and travel documents